-Q: What are the symptoms of penile cancer?
+What are the symptoms of penile cancer?

 sore, and swelling at the end of the penis.
 A man with any skin changes or sores around

 How is penile cancer diagnosed?

 see anything unusual they will take a sample of tissue called a biopsy.
 From this

 How is penile cancer treated?

 Should everyone get a second opinion after a diagnosis of penile cancer?

-Many people with cancer get a second opinion from another doctor.
-These are some of the many reasons to get one:
+Many people with cancer get a second opinion from another healthcare provider.
+These

 Not feeling comfortable with the treatment decision